Employee Handbook Ultimate Guide (+ Free Template)

 Rippling also provides full-service payroll in all 50 states, benefits administration, and time & attendance built-in.

-Sections to Include in Your Employee Handbook
+What to Include in Your Employee Handbook

 When drafting an employee handbook, consider including these sections:

-- Computer and Technology Policy: Use your employee handbook to spell out your rights as an employer to view and access electronic documents and company electronics like computers.
-This is also a good place to establish a policy for updating passwords, provide tips for keeping passwords secure, and clarify your cellphone usage policy.
+- Computer and technology policy: Use your employee handbook to spell out your rights as an employer to view and access electronic documents and company electronics like computers.
+This is also a good place to establish a policy for updating passwords, provide tips for keeping passwords secure, and clarify your cell phone usage policy.

-- Leave Policies: Let employees know what your paid time off, sick leave, parental leave, and other leave policies are and when they apply.
+- Leave policies: Let employees know what your paid time off, sick leave, parental leave, and other leave policies are and when they apply.
 This is also a good place to list company holidays and define the jury duty policy.

 Depending on the nature of your business, it may also make sense to include some or all of the following sections: